google/turbinia/docs/user/api-server.md

 Turbinia's API server provides a RESTful interface to Turbinia's functionality.
 It allows users to create and manage logical jobs, which are used to schedule forensic processing tasks.
 The API server also provides a way for users to monitor the status of their jobs and view the results of their processing tasks.

 ## Getting started
-The following sections describe how to get up the Turbinia API server up and running.
+The following sections describe how to get the Turbinia API server up and running.
 Please note that The API server is only compatible with Turbinia deployments that use Redis as a datastore and Celery workers.
 If your deployment uses GCP PubSub and/or GCP PSQ workers you will not be able to use the API server.
 GCP PubSub/PSQ dependencies will be deprecated in the near future so it is recommended to redeploy Turbinia and use Redis and Celery.

 ### Installation
 To use the Turbinia API server you will need to deploy Turbinia in your environment with a configuration that uses Redis and Celery instead of GCP PubSub and PSQ.